jamesjoshuahill/jamesjoshuahill.github.io/_posts/2015-03-27-okagesama-de.md

 ## Lights in the dark

-Sometimes I am baffled by this world's constant shifting and changing, and othertimes it seems to stand still.
+Sometimes I am baffled by the constant shifting and changing of this world; other times it seems to stand still.
 Nevertheless, there are people who resonate and stick in my mind.
 Perhaps it's not the people themselves, but their _kage_.

 Like an incidental kindness that lifted my spirits, a broad smile that dissolved a conflict, a knowing laugh with a friend, or a teacher's words echoing in my ears much later.
 These moments shine in the dark, lighting the way.

-Thanks to you.
+Thank you.